Overall Objectives and Rationale

 This is a 16-week long, three credit-hour course organized in 14 modules.
 Each module covers a specific topic and includes recorded presentations, reading materials, a short weekly quiz, and a synchronous lab session.
 In addition, the course has three assignments and a semester-long group project.
 Weekly lab sessions are offered on Tuesdays at 7pm ET.
 Students can join either onsite at the Department of Biomedical Informatics or remotely via Web meeting.
 Lab sessions are recorded and posted to Canvas for those who cannot attend.

-In-person meeting: An intensive, optional, one-half day in-person session held in conjunction with the AMIA 2018 Annual Symposium will offered every year.
+In-person meeting: An intensive, optional, half-day in-person session held in conjunction with the AMIA 2019 Annual Symposium will be offered every year.
 Students attending the Symposium will get together with instructors for networking, discuss topics related to the course and answer questions.

 |Module #||Module Title||Activities & Assignments|

 |Module 1||Course overview, introduction to clinical decision support||Group project setup|